-Nilagala Forest lies bordering Gal Oya National Park and covers a catchment area of Senanayake Samudraya.
-Gal Oya which is one of the main water sources of Senanayake Samudraya falls to reservoir from the Nilgala.
+Nilgala Forest lies bordering Gal Oya National Park and covers a catchment area of Senanayake Samudraya.
+Gal Oya which is one of the main water sources of Senanayake Samudraya falls into the reservoir from the Nilgala.

 Nilgala forest is also important as a major watershed for Gal Oya and Panmedilla Oya throughout the year.
 There are several peaks within the Nilgala forest area with “Yakun Hela” being the highest (700 m).

-Nilgala forest is also rich of archaeological monuments, such as prehistoric and historical Buddhist monasteries.
+Nilgala forest is also rich in archaeological monuments, such as prehistoric and historical Buddhist monasteries.

 The access to the Nilagala Forest is between Bibile – Inginiyagala Road.
-The turn off is at Bulupitiya which is 42 kms from Inginiyagala and 21 km from Bibile town.
+The turn-off is at Bulupitiya which is 42 km from Inginiyagala and 21 km from Bibile town.

 The forest office maintains 4 camping sites.
-Seenukgala Camping Site which is close to the forest office, Mahadorowwa camp site and Paraviyan Ara camp site and the Makara camping site.
+Seenukgala Camping Site which is close to the forest office, Mahadorowwa campsite, Paraviyan Ara campsite and the Makara camping site.

-There is also bungalow which comes under Gal Oya National Park located at Lokgaloya.
-This bunglow has a capacity for 10.
+There is also a bungalow which comes under Gal Oya National Park located at Lokgaloya.
+This bungalow has a capacity of 10.

 Nilgala has 3 jeep tracks.
 One from Nilgala to Makara, another to Pothuliyadda through Mullegama, Thumbarenuwa and Kebellabokka and the third to Mahawela through Dimbuldena and Kotabowa.

 The place in which the Gal Oya river disappeared the Senanayake Samudraya is called Makara.
 That name has its origin in the fact that there is a natural tunnel located at this place.
 Legend has it that the original name was “Makara Kata” or Dragon’s Mouth, coined because the water goes through the tunnel.
 The Makara Kata had become simply Makara with time.